zenkj/yanch/README.md

 ```

 ## How to Run
-Easiest way to run a three-nodes blockchain network is by docker:
+The easiest way to run a three-nodes blockchain network is via docker:

 ```
  git clone https://github.com/zenkj/yanch.git